-In an Advisorsavvy Blog published late last year, we advised Canadians that the best way to decide if an ETF is a good investment and to get an overall view of performance is with an ETF screener.
+The best way to decide which ETF is a good investment, and to get an overall view of performance, is with an ETF screener.
 Using a screener helps you compare and review the current and average performance of different ETFs.
 You can filter and narrow down your ETF options based on your criteria of interest.

 What is the best Canadian ETF for dividends?

-There are five dividend funds that stand out as being best Canadian ETFs for dividends.
+We’ve selected five funds that stand out as being the best Canadian ETFs for dividends.
 They are:

 - Horizons Active CDN Dividend ETF (TSX:HAL)

-- iShares Core S&P/TSX Composite High Dividend Index ETF (TSX:XEI)
+- iShares S&P/TSX Composite High Dividend Index ETF (TSX:XEI)

 - iShares Canada Select Dividend Index ETF (TSX:XDV)